HenryT514/resume-template/README.md

-# resume-template
-resume template in LaTeX
+# This is a resume template in LaTeX